orblivion/random-chain/README.md

 # Wut

-This generates 10000 characters of random text.
+This generates 10000 characters of random text, based on training strings.

 # Installation